- My NYPL

-In 1609 the people of the Lenapes and other Native American groups in our area would have seen the sails of Henry Hudson's ship as it made its way up the river that today bears his name.
+In 1609, the people of the Lenapes and other Native American groups in our area would have seen the sails of Henry Hudson's ship as it made its way up the river that today bears his name.
 Little could they know that less than half a century later visitors would be commenting on the variety of languages spoken in the settlement that would become New York City.
-Since then our city has continued to welcome people from all over the world and they continue to shape it into a vibrant, exciting place to live.
+Since then, our city has continued to welcome people from all over the world who continue to shape it into a vibrant, exciting place to live.

 The year 1969 marked a major turning point in the politics of sexuality in America.
 Same-sex relationships were discreetly tolerated in 19th-century America in the form of romantic friendships, but the 20th century brought increasing legal and medical regulation of homosexuality, which was considered a dangerous illness.
 This change in attitude was accompanied by pockets of resistance, spaces that gays and lesbians carved out for their erotic self-expression.

 The abolition of the Trans-Atlantic slave trade was a long, arduous, and tortuous process that spanned almost nine decades.
 Ultimately, a conjunction of economic, political, social, and moral factors contributed to the slow extinction of the legal slave trade and the end of the illegal introductions that, in several countries, had taken its place.
 Explore this forgotten story with the help of essays, books, articles, maps, and illustrations.